 Your attorney will obtain all of your medical records from doctors and hospitals to determine if you have a case against a chiropractor in Maryland.
 Your lawyers work closely with doctors and medical experts.
 In medical malpractice cases, it’s important to establish the injuries would likely not have occurred if your chiropractor, or another medical professional, had not committed malpractice.

 Talk to Our Baltimore Spine and Neck Injury Lawyer About Suing Your Chiropractor

 Spinal or neck injuries are the most likely consequences of poor treatment by a chiropractor.
-In rare cases, another injury may have occurred.
-The fact you suffered a herniated disc or even a stoke after an adjustment does not give you a watertight case against a chiropractor.
+In rare cases, another injury may have occurred. the fact you suffered a herniated disc or even a stoke after an adjustment does not give you a watertight case against a chiropractor.
 You must prove negligence on the part of the doctor.
 It’s difficult to do this without the help of an attorney.
-Talk to the Law Offices of Randolph Rice today about chiropractic malpractice in Maryland at 410-431-0911.
+Talk to Rice, Murtha & Psoras today about chiropractic malpractice in Maryland at 410-694-7291.